Conservation Decisions Postdoctoral Research Fellow – Carleton University

 About Carleton University

 Carleton University is a dynamic and innovative research and teaching institution with a national and international reputation as a leader in collaborative teaching and learning, research and governance.
 With over 29,000 students, 950 academic faculty, and 2,000 staff and more than 100 programs of study, we encourage creative risk-taking enabling minds to connect, discover and generate transformative knowledge.
-Carleton University is located in Ottawa, Canada’s capital city, which has a population of almost one million and reflects the country’s bilingual and multicultural character.
+Carleton University is located on unceded Algonquin Territory in Ottawa, Canada’s capital city, which has a population of one million and reflects the country’s bilingual and multicultural character.